rpm-software-management/rpm/docs/manual/plugins.md

 ## Per transaction element hooks

-Hooks `psm_pre` and `psm_post` occur before and after the processing of single transaction element within the transaction.
-Both hooks can get executed multiple times for a single element as these hooks get called separately for %pretrans and %posttrans scriptlets in addition to the main package install or erase action.
+Hooks `psm_pre` and `psm_post` occur before and after the processing of single transaction element within the transaction during install, erase and restore operations.

 Post hook is guaranteed to execute whenever pre hook was executed.